seima-lab/seima-server/docs/CHAT_HISTORY_API_DOCUMENTATION.md

 }
 ```

-### 4. Clear Chat History
+### 4. Soft Delete Chat History

 **DELETE** `/api/v1/chat-history`

-Clears the entire chat history for the current user.
+Performs a soft delete of the entire chat history for the current user.
+Records are marked as deleted but remain in the database for audit purposes.

 **Response:**
 ```json